PoCInnovation/Workshops/software/9.Svelte/README.md

 Display your component's props with a cool [style](https://developer.mozilla.org/en-US/docs/Web/CSS).

-> :bulb: Maybe you can create an array with all months and use it to display month properly, you can also do it for days.
+> :bulb: You may want to create an array with every months of the year displayed properly.
+The same applies for days in a week

-Create two events in your `App.svelte` and display it well.
+Create two events in your `App.svelte` and display them well.

 ##### Resources